 Since 1991, the Wetlands Institute has brought scientists and volunteer citizens together to conduct censuses of the ecologically vital horseshoe crab population on the New Jersey side of the Delaware Bay.
 These censuses take place during May and June and are central to our understanding and responsible management of this ancient marine creature.

-The Horseshoe Crab (Limulus polyphemus), an important keystone species of the Delaware Bay, is an animal that is very much depended upon by many other species participating in the ecosystem.
+The Horseshoe Crab, an important keystone species of the Delaware Bay, is an animal that is very much depended upon by many other species participating in the ecosystem.
 Shorebirds such as the Red Knot (Calidris canutus), Ruddy Turnstone (Arenaria interpres), and the Sanderling (Calidris alba) depend upon Horseshoe Crab eggs deposited along the banks of the Delaware Bay for their own nutritional welfare.

 Unfortunately this natural phenomenon is in peril as the number of Horseshoe Crabs in the Delaware Bay has dramatically decreased over time.

-In fact, the Delaware Bay’s Horseshoe Crab population has declined by 90% over the last 150 years mostly due to overharvesting by fishermen.
+In fact, the Delaware Bay’s Horseshoe Crab population has declined significantly, mostly due to overharvesting and habitat degredation.
 As the number of Horseshoe Crabs have decreased, so have the number of eggs available for consumption by migrating shorebirds.
 Shorebird population numbers are therefore plummeting as well, as many cannot gain the amount of energy needed to complete their migrations.
 The Red Knot has been placed on New Jersey’s Endangered Species list and many other shorebirds are in danger of being placed on that list if horseshoe crab populations are unable to rebound.